Powerlearnproject/se-assignment-5-Koenax/README.md

 10. Using Source Control:
     - How can users integrate Git with VS Code for version control?
 Describe the process of initializing a repository, making commits, and pushing changes to GitHub.
+   Launch Visual Studio Code, then launch a new terminal and use the following command to create an empty folder: mkdir gfg.
+Next, use the following command to start a new React project: npx create-react-app gfgreact, after opening our folder in the new terminal.
+Then, use the command "git init" to initialize the git repository.

+Open the App.js file in the src folder of the React project after going to it and adding some code.
+Return to the vs code terminal and use this command to see the git repository's status: git status Then use this command to add all changes to git: Add git. and use this command to see the status: git status Next, use the following command to commit all changes: git commit -m "change the app.js file" and use this command to see how things are progressing: git status

+ Then use this command to add all changes to git: Add git. and use this command to see the status: git status Next, use the following command to commit all changes: git commit -m "change the app.js file" and use this command to see how things are progressing: git status
+These are the modifications we did to the local system, but we also want to submit the project we made in your system to GitHub.
+To do so, just follow the instructions below:

+1. Visit GitHub
+2. Next, select your profile.
+3. Choose the folder containing your repositories.
+Next, click the "New" option to create a new repository with the name GFGRepo.
+After confirming that the repository was established successfully, copy the repository link.
+Next, access the VS Code Terminal.

+Sources used:
+Geeksforgeeks
+meduim
+VS Studio website
+marketsplash website
+nobledesktop
+Dev Community website
+asapguide website

  Submission Guidelines:
 - Your answers should be well-structured, concise, and to the point.